 - Charlotte Venture Capital Lawyer of the Year, 2016

 - North Carolina Pro Bono Honor Society, 2022

 - North Carolina Super Lawyers, business/corporate, 2008, 2010-17

 - Foundation Fighting Blindness, “Builders of Sight” Award

 Represented a private equity firm in its spinout from a large financial institution and its formation and offering of four successive private equity funds with aggregate commitments of approximately $3.5 billion.

-Represented a fund of fund manager in the formation and management of three successive sets of U.S.-focused funds of funds, two sets of European-focused funds of funds, and separately managed accounts, with aggregate investor commitments of more than $2.1 billion.
+Represented a fund of funds manager in the formation and management of three successive sets of U.S.-focused funds of funds, two sets of European-focused funds of funds, and separately managed accounts, with aggregate investor commitments of more than $2.1 billion.